NuGet/Insights/docs/tables/PackageDeprecations.md

 # PackageDeprecations

-This table has the deprecation information provided by a package owner, if any.
+This table has the latest deprecation status for every package.
 Package deprecation is a way of marking a package as not longer intended for use but is short of deleting or (necessarily) unlisting the package.
+Packages that are currently deprecated will have a `ResultType` of `Deprecated`.

 |                              |                                                                                                                       |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------- |